jramacha/llm-translation-playground/Readme.md

 ## Running the Application 💻

-If you deployed the OpenSearch stack, you'll need to edit the processors/.env file as follows:
+Before running the application, create a file named ```.env``` within the processors folder.
+Edit the file as follows:
-- HOST: OpenSearch collection endpoint without the 'https'
+- HOST (String): OpenSearch collection endpoint without the 'https'
-- REGION: Region the collection was deployed into
+- REGION (String): Region the collection was deployed into
+- OSS_INGESTION_LIMIT (Integer): maximum amount of translation units per TMX file that can be ingested into the OpenSearch index
-- INGESTION_LIMIT: maximum amount of translation units per TMX file that can be ingested into the index
+- FAISS_INGESTION_LIMIT (Integer): maximum amount of translation units per TMX file that can be ingested into the FAISS index

 Run the application (make sure you are back into root folder)